AranciataExcess/UpdateHosts/README.md

 Contents
 _____________

+* "UpdateHosts.zip" Extract this to your C:\ drive

+Contains;

-updatehosts.bat - dos script  downloading and updating hosts in Windows
+* updatehosts.bat - dos script  downloading and updating hosts in Windows

-updatehosts.ps1 - powershell script for downloading hosts (called by batch file)
+* updatehosts.ps1 - powershell script for downloading hosts (called by batch file)